claudiograssia/docker-magento-2/Readme.md

 ```sh
 docker exec -it mag_php bash
 ```
-inside container we need to download magento please launch these commands:
+Inside container we need to download magento<br />
+Please launch these commands:<br />
-note: command composer will ask us the magento credential for download magento 2 library.
+Note: command composer will ask us the magento credential for download magento 2 library.
 ```sh
 su magento
 rm -rf /var/www/html/*
 composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition .
 ```

-After that we ready for install magento
+After that we ready for install magento<br />
 Please close the container terminal and start the other container with this command:
 ```sh
 docker-compose up -d
 ```
-this command will start the other container  for example, nginx, elasticsearch and mysql
+This command will start the other container  for example, nginx, elasticsearch and mysql

 Please enter again in the php container:
 ```sh